Jitendra Awhad: Early life and education

-Jitendra Awhad was born to Smt.
-Lilavati and Shri Satish Awhad.
+Jitendra Awhad was born to Lilavati and Satish Awhad.
 He went to St. John the Baptist High School, Thane.
 In 1981 he enrolled in B.N Bandodkar College as a science graduate.
 While in college, he was chosen as Gymkhana Secretary, and further went on to become the secretary of the All-India Students' Organization, a non-political outfit.
 Awhad started standing up for social causes early on launching a campaign against rising tuition fees in Mumbai University in 1982.
-After completing his Marine Engineering Studies in 1984-85, he undertook a post graduate degree in personnel management from Mumbai University.
+After completing his Marine Engineering Studies in 1984–85, he undertook a post graduate degree in personnel management from Mumbai University.
 Awhad also holds a Doctorate from Mumbai University, the thesis being "The History of Socio-Religious Movement in Maharashtra, a Sub-Alternate View".

-Awhad was greatly influenced by Sharad Pawar during his university days and considered him as his mentor.
-He joined the students’ wing of the Indian National Congress and held positions such as Chief Secretary & General Secretary in the Maharashtra unit while being the President of the Akhil Bhartiya Vanjara Youth Association.
-In 1988 he became the Maharashtra Pradesh National Students' Union of India (NSUI) Chief Secretary, following that he was appointed the General Secretary of all India NSUI in 1991.
-Along with his involvement in politics, he worked in Kores India Limited, Thane as Asst.
-Labour Officer from 1988 to 1995.
-In 1996 Awhad was appointed the Maharashtra Pradesh Youth Congress President.